 Activity Dashboard lets you keep track of what are the changes that happened in your document and see in Google Docs see who has viewed your document.

 There are two conditions that should be met to access the Activity Dashboard.

 - Unfortunately, the Activity Dashboard isn’t available to everyone.
 To use the Activity Dashboard in Google Docs, your Google account must be part of an organization, like a business, or school.

 - You need permission to edit the document when someone shares, and you must use the web browser version of Google Docs.

 How to view Google Docs Activity Dashboard?

 Upon clicking, you get instant access to the Activity Dashboard information you’re seeking.
-Hovering over the icon enables you to view the information others can see about you in the Activity Dashboard.

 - Shared with tab: People you’ve shared the file with.